CaperCube/HyperVox/docs/md/Tasks/Task4.md

-# Tier 4
+# Task 4

 ## Win conditions
-Tier shaping needed...
+Task shaping needed...
-The below tasks may need to be spread across future tiers to prevent a progress hault:
+The below tasks may need to be spread across future task to prevent a progress hault:

 - Better movement (real direction-based movement, with b-hopping and stuff)
 - Improved collision code (no falling through world if the game lags)